The BMO mapping was updated in planning schemes across Victoria on 3 October 2017, via amendment GC13.

 The mapping criteria were developed in partnership with the CFA and CSIRO as part of the Victorian Government’s commitment to implement all recommendations of the 2009 Victorian Bushfires Royal Commission.
 The updated criteria were applied in consultation with local councils.

-View the following to learn more about what the BMO means for you:
+Learn more about what the BMO means for you:

 - Information for landowners (PDF, 1.6 MB) or (DOC, 88.0 KB)